Health & Wellness

 Here are the differences between skin and ear yeast infections.

-Yeast infections are common infections that affect dogs’ skin and ears, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+Yeast infections are common infections that affect dogs’ skin and ears, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.
 These infections happen because of an increased buildup of a bacteria called Malassezia, which usually lives in dogs’ skin.
 But, certain conditions, like humidity, skin trauma, wounds, immune system dysfunction, genetics or poor sebum quality (an oily, waxy substance produced by dogs’ glands), make the bacteria overgrow, which leads to yeast infections.

 And while yeast infections in dogs aren’t contagious, they can have painful and uncomfortable symptoms for our pets.
 Here’s how to help your best friend feel better.